westpoint-io/windsor/README.md

 `pip install windsor`

 ## How to use
-Initialize `windsor` by running the following command
+Start `windsor` by running the following command in an empty folder on your terminal.

 `windsor init`